nhsd-a2si/docs-uec-appts/_pages/scope/usecases/usee_abus21.md

 ---

 ## ABUS.21 Cancel a Booked Appointment for a specific Patient/Service Provider
-**_In order_** that the patient or their carer can cancel or rearrange an already-booked appointment at a specific provider
+**_In order_** that the patient or their carer can cancel an already-booked appointment that they had initially booked

-**_As a 111_** Call Handler or urgent care service provider
+**_As a** Integrated Urgent Care Sservice Provider

-**_I want_** to cancel appts booked for a patient with a specific service provider.
+**_I want_** to cancel appts booked for a patient

 ### Commentary
-The capability to cancel an appointment gives the ultimate capability of also amending an appt as an amendment is effectively a cancel followed by a re-book.
-There is still a user story to cover the amendment of an appt, but this will not cover amending details such as date/time/location.
+The capability to cancel an appointment gives the ultimate capability of also amending an appt as an amendment is effectively a cancel followed by a re-book (following a reassessment).

 As urgent care providers can receive calls for different regions they must have the ability to cancel appts that they did not actually raise.